ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

-.. method:: insertLink(rect: Rect, destinationUri: string)
+.. method:: insertLink(metrics: {x: number, y: number, width: number, height: number}, uri: string)

-    Create a new link within the rectangle on the page, linking to the destination URI string.
+    Create a new link with the supplied metrics for the page, linking to the destination URI string.

     To create links to other pages within the document see the :meth:`formatLinkURI` method.

-    :arg rect: :ref:`Rect <Glossary_Rectangles>`.
+    :arg metrics: `{x: number, y: number, width: number, height: number}`.
+Object containing the link metrics.
     :arg destinationUri: `string` containing URI.
     :return: :doc:`Link`.